SebesTech-Corporation/StatusPage/content/issues/2020-11-09-domain-redirect-to-freeflarum-com.md

   - Forum
 severity: down
 ---
+*Identified -* Freeflarum ran into problem.
+Forum can be visited by sebestik.flarum.cloud

 *Completing -* Just some steps to resolve this incident...

 *Waiting -* I am decided to wait for Hyro to ask them to help (status Down)